Football in Bulgaria: Crime and corruption

 Between 2003 and 2013, 15 club presidents or previous owners of Bulgarian top league clubs were murdered.
-A US diplomatic cable of 2010 published by WikiLeaks claimed that since the end of Communism, allegations of illegal gambling, match fixing, money laundering, and tax evasion abound in Bulgarian football, which has become a symbol of organised crime's corrupt influence on important institutions.
+A leaked US diplomatic cable of 2010 claimed that since the end of Communism, allegations of illegal gambling, match fixing, money laundering, and tax evasion abound in Bulgarian football, which has become a symbol of organised crime's corrupt influence on important institutions.

+Most successful clubs overall

+local and lower league organizations are not included.